We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

 PC and Mobile

-Images that engage your senses and stir your emotions—Dolby Vision brings entertainment to life before your eyes through a connection between display technology and specially mastered content.
+Images that engage your senses and stir your emotions—Dolby Vision brings entertainment to life before your eyes through a connection between cutting-edge playback technology and specially mastered content.

 Feel the drama of a blazing orange sunset over deep turquoise waters, or the power of red metallic muscle cars racing through city streets at night.
 Be moved as Dolby Vision™ images captivate your senses with astonishing brightness, incomparable contrast, and brilliant color you can feel.

-With a wider color gamut and high dynamic range (HDR), Dolby Vision revolutionizes the viewing experience in cinema and on TV, complementing ultra high-definition (UHD) TV (4K), so even the best TVs get better.
+With a wider color gamut and high dynamic range (HDR), Dolby Vision revolutionizes the viewing experience in the cinema and on TV.

 Available soon on the VIZIO Reference Series TV with streaming content from VUDU.